adrianlzt/cerebro/monitorizacion/zabbix/sql.md

 select count(*) from (select parent_itemid from item_discovery where key_ = '' group by parent_itemid) a;

-LLDs enviados por los clientes por segundo:
+LLDs enviados por los clientes por segundo (media sobre los recibidos en la última hora):
 WITH llds as
 (
    select